kenenisabeyan/kenenisabeyan/README.md

 <h1 align="center">Hi 👋, I'm Kenenisa Beyan<h1/>

-<p>I am a Computer Science and Engineering student at Adama Science and Technology University (ASTU) with a deep passion for technology, innovation, and problem-solving.
+I am a Computer Science and Engineering student at Adama Science and Technology University (ASTU) with a deep passion for technology, innovation, and problem-solving.
 My journey in the field of computer science is driven by curiosity, creativity, and a commitment to continuous learning.

 <h2/>